smrekera/Assignment-1/bio.md

 Bio

 I am from St. Louis MO.
-Currently live in Houston, TX
+I currently live in Houston, TX
-Have a degree in Sport Management
+I have a degree in Sport Management
+I have 2 dogs
+Played college baseball

 Hobby:  Golf
         Playing with my dogs